Vancouver-Langara: 1999 electoral redistribution

-Member of Legislative Assembly
+Members of the Legislative Assembly

-This riding is currently held by MLA Michael Lee, who was elected in the 2017 Provincial General Election.
-He represents the British Columbia Liberal Party.
+This riding is currently held by MLA Sunita Dhir of the British Columbia New Democratic Party, who was elected in the 2024 provincial general election.
+Dhir was appointed Parliamentary Secretary for International Credentials in November 2024.

+From 2017 to 2024, the riding was represented by MLA Michael Lee of BC United, previously called the BC Liberal Party.

-From 2009-2017, the riding was held by Moira Stilwell, who represented the British Columbia Liberal Party as well.
-Stilwell was appointed Minister of Advanced Education and Labour Market Development in June 2009.
-Previously, the MLA was Carole Taylor, former chair of the CBC and former Vancouver City Councillor.
+Previously, the riding was held from 2009 to 2017 by Moira Stilwell, who also represented the BC Liberal Party as well.
+She was appointed Minister of Advanced Education and Labour Market Development in June 2009.
+Her predecessor was Carole Taylor, former chair of the CBC and former Vancouver City Councillor.
 She was first elected in 2005 and appointed the Minister of Finance.
-She represented the British Columbia Liberal Party.
+She represented the BC Liberal Party.
 She resigned on December 18, 2008.

+This riding has elected the following members of the Legislative Assembly: